 Asian stocks mostly lower ahead of US-China summit

-A currency trader watches monitors near the screen showing the Korea Composite Stock Price Index at the foreign exchange dealing room in Seoul, South Korea, Tuesday, April 4, 2017.
-Asian stock markets were mostly lower on Tuesday after disappointing U.S. car sales data contributed to a bleak day on Wall Street.
+" Asian stock markets were mostly lower on Tuesday after disappointing U.S. car sales data contributed to a bleak day on Wall Street.
+Investors are cautiously awaiting President Donald Trump's meeting with the Chinese president later this week.

 Add your comments below